KeenGWatanabe/kp/README.md

 Debian:
 ssh-keygen -t rsa -b 4096 -m pem -f roger_linux_kp.pem && chmod 400 roger_linux_kp.pem

-After keypair created,
-goto aws key_pair console to import the roger_win_kp.pub / roger_linux_kp,
+before spinning the ec2;
-ssh from where the roger_win_kp / roger_linux_kp is located in your local machine.
+import the keypair to aws console; ensure keypair name is label correctly in terraform.tfvars; ssh from where the roger_win_kp / roger_linux_kp is located in your local machine;